-Yes and no. As far as I am concerned though, Magic is absolutely real.
-It really just depends on how you define magic.
+Yes and no. As far as I am concerned, though, Magic is real.
+It just depends on how you define Magic.

-The reason I personally, I think magic is real is because I see it whenever I perform.
-I see it whenever I watch great magic, even when I know the secret behind how it works.
+The reason I think Magic is real is that I see it whenever I perform.
+I see it whenever I watch great Magic, even when I know the secret behind how it works.
 You can see it in a person’s eyes when they realise that their brain briefly loses its grip on reality.
-For me, that is when magic exists.
-There is a relatively well known quote from Arthur C. Clarke,
+For me, that is when Magic exists.
+There is a relatively well-known quote from Arthur C. Clarke,

-Looking at magic in broader terms, I see it after I’ve finished performing.
+Looking at Magic in broader terms, I see it after I’ve finished performing.
 There was a festival I attended a few years ago where I had brought along every magic effect I could fit into my shoulder bag, along with a ridiculous outfit I put together in honour of the festival.
 I would perform to other guests at every opportunity, which was quite regularly given the absurd nature what I was wearing, and it seemed to be very well received.
-It was a five day festival and on the third or fourth day, a group of people came running up to me screaming “it’s the magician in white!”
-They explained how much they loved seeing me perform and wanted to see more, which I was more than happy to oblige with.
-They enjoyed seeing more, but it was what they said afterward that really stuck with me.
+It was a five-day festival, and on the third or fourth day, a group of people came running up to me screaming “it’s the white magician!”
+They explained how much they loved seeing me perform and wanted to see more, so I, of course, obliged with another performance.
+They enjoyed seeing more, but it was what they said afterwards that really stuck with me.

-I had performed that first time around 10pm at night, so they obviously went on to have a great night.
-It was then that I realised that the most visible and important magic that a magician can perform, is energy manipulation.
+I had performed that first time around 10 pm, so they must have gone on to have a great night.
+It was then that I realised that the most visible and vital Magic that a magician can perform is energy manipulation.
 A magician should walk into a group and raise the energy levels of their audience, waking them up, infusing them with life and energy.
-After that festival, I knew to look out for it and to this day, it is how I know if I am doing my job as an entertainer, whether I’m performing close up magic on the street, table magic at a restaurant or mix and mingle magic at a cocktail event.
+After that festival, I knew to look out for it.
+To this day, it is how I know if I am doing my job as an entertainer, whether I’m performing close up magic on the street, table magic at a restaurant or mix and mingle Magic at a cocktail event.